 '''

-let today: Date = Date()
+var today: NSDate = NSDate()

-let timeToAdd: TimeInterval = 606024
+let timeToAdd: NSTimeInterval = 606024

-let saleDate: Date = today.addingTimeInterval(timeToAdd)
+var saleDate: NSDate = today.dateByAddingTimeInterval(timeToAdd)

 '''

-Here, you declare two different Date objects.
+Here, you declare two different NSDate objects.
 The first one, named today, is initialized with the system date or your device date.
 Before creating the second date, you need to add some time to the first date.
-You do this by creating a TimeInterval.
+You do this by creating an NSTimeInterval.
 This is a number in seconds.
-To add a day, you add 60\60\24.
+To add a day, you add 606024.
 The second date, named saleDate, is initialized with a date some time in the future.
 You will use this date to see whether this sale has begun.
-We will not go into detail about the initialization of Date objects.
+I will not go into detail about the initialization of NSDate objects.

-■ Note In most programming languages, dates are dealt with in a specific pattern.
+Note In most programming languages, dates are dealt with in a specific pattern.
 They usually start with the four-digit year followed by a hyphen, then a two-digit month followed by a hyphen, and then a two-digit day.
 If you are using a data format with a time, this data is usually presented in a similar manner.
 Times are usually presented with the hour, minute, and second, each separated by a colon.
 Swift inherits time zone support from Cocoa.
+The -0700 tells Swift that the time is seven hours less than Greenwich mean time or Mountain standard time.

-The result of using the compare function of a Date object is a ComparisonResult.
-You have to declare a ComparisonResult to capture the output from the compare function.
+The results of using the compare function of an NSDate object is an NSComparisonResult.
+You have to declare an NSComparisonResult to capture the output from the compare function.

 '''

-let result: ComparisonResult = today.compare(saleDate)
+let result: NSComparisonResult = today.compare(saleDate)

 '''

-This simple compares the two dates.
-It places the resulting ComparisonResult into the constant called result.
+This simple line runs the comparison of the two dates.
+It places the resulting NSComparisonResult into the variable called result.

 '''

 switch result {

-case ComparisonResult.orderedAscending:
+case NSComparisonResult.OrderedAscending:

 // Sale Date is in the future

 saleStarted = false

-case ComparisonResult.orderedDescending:
+case NSComparisonResult.OrderedDescending:

 // Sale Start Date is in the past so sale is on

 saleStarted = true

 default:

 // Sale Start Date is now

 saleStarted = true

 }

 '''

 Now you need to find out what value is in the variable result.
-To accomplish this, you perform a switch statement that compares the result to the three different options for ComparisonResult.
+To accomplish this, you perform a switch statement that compares the result to the three different options for NSComparisonResult.
 The first line finds out whether the sale date is greater than today's date.
 This means that the sale date is in the future, and thus the sale has not started.
 You then set the variable saleStarted to false.
 The next line finds out whether the sale date is less than today.
-If it is, the sale has started, and you set the saleStarted variable to true.
+If it is, then the sale has started, and you set the saleStarted variable to true.
 The next line just says default.
 This captures all other options.
-You know, though, that the only other option is orderedSame.
-This means the two dates and times are the same, and thus the sale is just beginning.
+You know, though, that the only other option is OrderedSame.
+This means the two dates are the same, and thus the sale is just beginning.

-There are other methods that you can use to compare Date objects.
+There are other methods that you can use to compare NSDate objects.
 Each of these methods will be more efficient at certain tasks.
-We have chosen the compare method because it will handle most of your basic date comparison needs.
+I have chosen the compare method because it will handle most of your basic date comparison needs.

-■ Note Remember that a Date holds both a date and a time.
-This can affect your comparisons with dates because it compares not only the date but also the time.
+Note Remember that an NSDate holds both a date and a time.
+This can affect your comparisons with dates because it compares not only the date but the time.